benAkehurst/antique-adventures/README.md

 ## Development server

-Run `npm run build` for a dev server.
-Navigate to `http://localhost:3000/`.
-Each time you make any changes, to see them in effect on the dev server, you need to run the `npm run build` command.
+To run the project locally, first start mongoDB on your local machine.
+Then inside a teminal window at the root directory run `node server.js`.
+When the DB connects Navigate to `http://localhost:3000/`.

 ## Build